SanPen/GridCal/doc/tutorials/distribution_grid_standalone.rst

 Note: this tutorial was made with GridCal v 4.0.0

+However, we will do this using using the GridCal GUI.

 Step 0: System Overview
 -----------------------
 The system grid is supposed to look like the figure below.